Concordium/concordium-dapp-examples/sponsoredTransactions/frontend/README.md

 # Sponsored Transactions Web Application

+The smart contracts, frontend, and backend works with protocol 6 which is live on stagenet.
+The SMART_CONTRACT_INDEX is set to 5 (stagenet) at the moment in the `package.json` file.
+It will be updated to testnet onece the protocol 6 is live on testnet.

 The example project included in this repository serves as a working example of how to integrate sponsored transactions with smart contracts on the Concordium blockchain.
-This web app supports the following flows with the browser wallet (or wallet connect):
+This web app supports the following flows with the browser wallet:

--   Register a public key (associated with the account from your wallet) in the smart contract.
 -   Compute the message of a sponsored updateOperator transaction => Sign it with the wallet => Submit the signature and some input parameters to the `/submitUpdateOperator` backend endpoint.
 -   Mint an NFT to your wallet => Compute the message of a sponsored transfer transaction => Sign it with the wallet => Submit the signature and some input parameters to the `/submitTransfer` backend endpoint.

-The backend creates a sponsored transaction and submits it to the `permit` function in the smart contract {index: SPONSORED_TX_CONTRACT_INDEX, subindex: 0}.
-You can look up the SPONSORED_TX_CONTRACT_INDEX in the `./src/constants.ts` file.
+The backend creates a sponsored transaction and submits it to the `permit` function in the smart contract {index: SMART_CONTRACT_INDEX, subindex: 0}.
+You can look up the SMART_CONTRACT_INDEX in the `package.json` file.
 The backend returns the transaction hash to the frontend.

 Note: Use the same smart contract index for the frontend and backend.
-In other words, use the SPONSORED_TX_CONTRACT_INDEX from the `./src/constants.ts` file (frontend folder) when starting the backend server.
+In other words, use the SMART_CONTRACT_INDEX from the `package.json` file (frontend folder) when starting the backend server.

 Note:
-The smart contract {index: SPONSORED_TX_CONTRACT_INDEX, subindex: 0} can be found [here](https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples/cis3-nft-sponsored-txs).
+The smart contract code at {index: SMART_CONTRACT_INDEX, subindex: 0} can be found [here](https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples/cis3-nft-sponsored-txs).

 ## Prerequisites